fawkesley/paul.fawkesley.com/keymanager-pgp-key-manager-for-dev-teams.markdown

 # Manage and monitor your team's PGP keys

-Expirybot for Teams helps organisatoins keep on top of their PGP keys.
+Expirybot for Teams watches over your organisation's PGP keys.

 ## Keep on top of team PGP keys

 - Get alerted for any new keys claiming to be `@yourdomain.com`
-- Keep keys valid with expiry reminder alerts to inviduals an escalation to admins
+- Keep keys valid with expiry reminder alerts to inviduals and escalation to admins
 - Ensure your team's keys comply with your cipher and expiry policies

 ## Manage Github signed commits